 Q: Why do I have to bring food to my test?

-A: Traditionally, food is brought to tests to nourish the people who are running your test.
+A: Traditionally, food is brought to tests to nourish your Teacher who has dedicated themself to your growth and development in this art.
 A bag of rice was the traditional gift.
 We have westernized this tradition.
 We like to have students bring food that might help keep their blood sugar level on an even keel if their test runs long.
 Fruit and healthy whole grain snacks are good for this purpose.
 You might also consider that your test is a celebration.
 After tests, we all like to gather around and talk, eat and enjoy your accomplishment.
 So think about celebration-worthy food as well!
 Sometimes, the instructors running your tests also need a snack.
 The food you bring can be as simple as some washed grapes or as complicated as you like.
 Everyone is different and all of it is OK!

 Q: Why do I have to wash the floor before my test?